That Old Time Religion

 As a fellow clergyman, Dr. King took the concerns of the bishops seriously.
 They were the religious power structure, supporting the rules, because they are the rules.
 And they were wrong.

-Dr. King's response, as always, was to use peaceful persuasion, as was cited by the Nobel Foundation when it awarded him the Nobel Prize for Peace in 1964.
+Dr. King's response, as always, was to use peaceful persuasion.
+This is understandable in light of Dr. King's training as a minster and his faith as a Christian, but given the circumstances and the odds, it was remarkable enough that the Nobel Foundation awarded him the Nobel Prize for Peace in 1964.
+Quoting Dr. King, the Foundation said:

 We will only say to the people, "Let your conscience be your guide."
 Our actions must be guided by the deepest principles of our Christian faith...
 Once again we must hear the words of Jesus echoing across the centuries: "Love your enemies, bless them that curse you, and pray for them that despitefully use you."